-Under the Cumulative with No Project Conditions scenario, fourteen intersections and three segments of US 101 would operate below local LOS standards.
+Under the Cumulative with No Project Conditions scenario, fourteen (14) intersections and three (3) segments of US 101 would operate below local LOS standards.
 For the Cumulative with Project Scenario, project trip generation was distributed over the forecasted cumulative volumes.
-Under this Cumulative with Project Conditions scenario, seventeen intersections would function below local level of service standards during the morning and/or evening peak period.
+Under this Cumulative Plus Project Conditions scenario, sixteen (16) intersections would function below local level of service standards during the morning and/or evening peak period.
 One segment of US 101 was found to operate below the minimum standards in the morning peak period, and three segments failed in the evening peak period.
 All ramp junctions were found to operate within appropriate standards for all cumulative scenarios.

-Unique to this Transportation Impact Analysis and the Draft West Area Specific Plan is the consideration of an adjacent development, the proposed Central Area Specific Plan (CASP).
-The CASP is approximately 760 acres and is located directly east of the West Area Specific Plan boundary.
-It should be noted, that the full North of Boronda Future Growth Area has been contemplated in the General Plan since 2002, and annexation occurred in 2008.
-The CASP is generally bounded by Boronda Road, the future extension of Constitution Boulevard, Old Stage Road, the future Russell Road extension, and Natividad Road.
-Two additional scenarios were modeled, the Existing Plus Project and CASP Condition and the Cumulative Plus Project Plus CASP Condition.
-In the Existing Plus Project Plus CASP Condition scenario, nine intersections were found to operate below local minimum service standards in either the morning or evening peak period and none of the studied segments of US 101 were found to operate below the local LOS thresholds set by the City and two segments of US 101 were found to operate below the LOS standard in the AM peak period.
+Unique to this Transportation Impact Analysis and the Draft Central Area Specific Plan is the consideration of an adjacent development, the approved West Area Specific Plan (WASP).
+The WASP includes residential and mixed-use commercial development that encompasses 797 acres in the northwest area of the City of Salinas, north of Boronda Road.
+It includes four residential neighborhoods with approximately 4,340 housing units, 571,500 square feet of mixed-use village center with residential and commercial development, 11 parks, three elementary schools, a middle school, and a high school.
+Two additional scenarios were modeled, the Existing Plus Project and WASP Condition and the Cumulative Plus Project Plus WASP Condition.
+In the Existing Plus Project Plus WASP Condition scenario, nine (9) intersections were found to operate below local minimum service standards in either the morning or evening peak period and none of the studied segments of US 101 were found to operate below the minimum standard.
+In the

+Cumulative Plus Project Plus WASP Condition scenario, twenty-two (22) intersections were found to operate below the local LOS thresholds set by the City and two segments of US 101 were found to operate below the LOS standard in the AM peak period.

 Significant impacts were found as a result of the addition of project traffic in both the Existing and Cumulative Condition scenarios.
-In the Existing With Project Conditions scenario, significant impacts were identified at nine intersections and two ramp junctions; under the Cumulative With Project Condition scenario, there were impacts at fifteen intersections and three freeway mainline segments.
+In the Existing with Project Conditions scenario, significant impacts were identified at five (5) intersections and one ramp junction; under the Cumulative With Project Condition scenario, there were impacts at sixteen (16) intersections and one freeway mainline segment.
 These impacts are largely mitigated through the addition of signal installation and/or optimization, as well as the addition of extra lanes and/or turn pockets.
 Highway mainline and ramp junction impacts are mitigated with contributions to the Transportation Agency for Monterey County (TAMC) Regional Development Impact Fee Program.
 No impacts were found with regards to bicycle/pedestrian facilities and public transportation service.